APavlides/studyhall-tech-test/README.md

 - Deploy the service using Kubernetes (K8s) and autoscaling to manage varying loads.
 - Use a message queue to distribute book processing tasks across worker nodes.
+- It needs logging and monitoring added to provide transparency
+- Storage options needs to be considerdd to store extracted text and metadata.

 #### Data and preprocessing

-- In terms of the algorithm, I have already including chunking but optimising this for larger texts is important.
+- In terms of the algorithm, I have already included chunking but optimising this for larger texts is important.
 - There are usually some data quality issues within this amount of data that will appear from time to time unless the data has been carefully curated.
 For example images/figures that are required to understand the meaning of the text, or mathematical equations.
 There would need to be a preprocessing module to handle these cases if they exist.